asilcetin/omnirob-controller/README.md

 # omnirob-controller
-Omnirob robot arm controller Java app - make your favourite coffee using a robot arm.

 Built as a REST client which queries the XYZ coordinates of objects from an RDF ontology, this Java application allows you to make three different kinds of coffee recipes with a valid authentication token.

 ## How to use